microsoft/EntraSuite-Training/Agentic/Readme.md

 - TBD
 ---

 ## 🤝 How to Contribute

 We welcome your ideas, feedback, and collaboration!

-### 💬 Use GitHub Discussions
+💡 **Use GitHub Issues**

-- Share your thoughts on Agentic AI applications.
+Share your thoughts on Agentic AI applications.
-- Ask questions or propose new use cases.
+Ask questions, propose new use cases, or give feedback.
-- Engage with others in the community.
+Engage with others by commenting and reacting to issues.

-### 🧠 Suggest or Upvote Ideas
+🧠 **Suggest or Upvote Ideas**

-- Visit our [Idea Bank] a curated list of deployment concepts.
+Visit our [Idea Bank]—a curated list of deployment concepts.
-- Use GitHub Issues to:
+Use GitHub Issues to:

-  - Submit new ideas.
+- Submit new ideas or feature requests
-  - Upvote existing ones.
+- Upvote existing ones using 👍 reactions
-  - Track progress on implementation.
+- Track progress and implementation updates
+- Apply labels to help us organize and prioritize:
+  - `enhancement` – improvements to existing features
+  - `idea` – early-stage or exploratory suggestions
+  - `proposal` – well-formed plans or initiatives
+  - `question` – general inquiries or clarifications
+  - `help wanted` – requests for collaboration or support
+  - `discussion` – open-ended topics or community input
+  - `feedback` – user experience or usability insights
+  - `bug` – report issues or unexpected behavior

-Let’s build the future of identity governance and secure access—together.
+Let’s build the future of Entra Suite with Agentic scenarios!

----